brightvibesrock/image-gallery-starter/README.md

 #### [yarn](https://yarnpkg.com/lang/en/docs/cli/create/)
 #### yarn build
 If you have issues with yarn build, delete the .next and node_modules folders.
-You may also need to delete the package_json.lock if you get error message.
-Then reinstall packages and rebuild the app.
+You may also need to delete the *.lock files if you get error messages as well.
+Reinstall packages, check that the .next, node_modules folders are put back and rebuild the app.
 - brew install node
 - pnpm i nextjs
 - pnpm i cloudinary